RXoKIfTvtp/GameDev1/README.md

 # GameDev1
 Project for COMP 1810 Game Design &amp; Development 1 (Winter 2025)

+This Project was written for Godot 4.3 stable

 ### comments/communications
 - Any and all edits/additions to the code should be coordinated below
 - Please name folders according to the project folders in github